Last Updated: April 2026

 Steel Construction

 Steel offers superior tensile strength and can span long distances with minimal material.
 It is ideal for large buildings, wide-open spaces, and heavy load applications.
+The predictability is what draws engineers to it—you know exactly what you're getting, batch after batch.
+There's no grain to read, no moisture content to worry about, no hidden knots waiting to surprise you during a cut.
+That consistency saves a lot of head-scratching on complex jobs.

 Durability and Lifespan